grbl/grbl/README.md

   - New stepper algorithm:  Based on the Pramod Ranade inverse time algorithm, but modified to ensure steps are executed exactly.
 This algorithm performs a constant timer tick and has a hard limit of 30kHz maximum step frequency.
 It is also highly tuneable and should be very easy to port to other microcontroller architectures.
   - Planner optimizations: Multiple changes to increase planner execution speed and removed redundant variables.
   - Acceleration independence: Each axes may be defined with different acceleration parameters and Grbl will automagically calculate the maximum acceleration through a path depending on the direction traveled.
 This is very useful for machine that have very different axes properties, like the ShapeOko z-axis.
+  - Maximum velocity independence: As with acceleration, the maximum velocity of individual axes may be defined.
+All seek/rapids motions will move at these maximum rates, but never exceed any one axes.
+So, when two or more axes move, the limiting axis will move at its maximum rate, while the other axes are scaled down.
+  - Significantly improved arc performance: Arcs are now defined in terms of chordal tolerance, rather than segment length.
+Chordal tolerance will automatically scale all arc line segments depending on arc radius, such that the error does not exceed the tolerance value (default: 0.005 mm.)
+So, for larger radii arcs, Grbl can move faster through them, because the segments are always longer and the planner has more distance to plan with.
   - Feedrate overrides: In the works, but planner has begun to be re-factored for this feature.
+  - Jogging controls: Methodology needs to be to figured out first.
+Last item on the agenda.

 _The project was initially inspired by the Arduino GCode Interpreter by Mike Ellery_